How to File a Consumer Proposal in Ontario

 Your Licensed Insolvency Trustee will assess your situation and explain what options you have to reduce or eliminate your debt.
 Based on your financial circumstances, they’ll determine if a consumer proposal is the best debt relief solution for you or whether filing for personal bankruptcy is preferable.
 They’ll explain the benefits and drawbacks of both options and answer any questions you may have.

-3. Create a draft of the proposal
+Step 3 — Create a Draft of the Proposal

 Suppose you decide with your License Insolvency Trustee that a consumer proposal is the best way to resolve your debts.
 In that case, the next step is to create a new payment plan to present to your creditors.
 Your trustee will examine your income, assets, and expenses to determine what percentage of your total debts you can comfortably repay.
 They’ll work with you to calculate your monthly payment and how long it’ll take to settle your balance in full.